daohuyhoang9119/Big-data/readMe.md

 ## Target

-- Understand and know how to create a Linear Regression model from scratch
+- Understand and know how to create a Linear Regression and Ridge Regression model from scratch
 - Profit forecast based on sale
 - Know how to use pyspark